ydirson/generals-familiar/README.md

 * plumbing
   * flags for WASM size reduction
   * hunt for any unused features in deps
-  * maybe use something lighter than `leptos_router` to get the query string
+  * maybe use something lighter than `leptos_router` to get the query string, reactively

 ## About this application